 Established in 1968, the Center for Transplantation performed the first kidney transplant in San Diego County.
 Our expertise includes deceased donor kidney transplantation, living donor, and paired kidney transplantation.

-UC San Diego Health System also performed the first simultaneous kidney-pancreas transplant procedure and first pancreas-alone transplant in San Diego County.
+UC San Diego Health also performed the first simultaneous kidney-pancreas transplant procedure and first pancreas-alone transplant in San Diego County.

 Liver Center, we carefully help you through the transplant process.

 An international leader in lung transplantation, the UC San Diego Heart-Lung Transplantation Program is the busiest lung transplant program on the west coast.
 The delicate heart-lung transplantation procedure is most frequently performed for severe pulmonary hypertension.
-UC San Diego Health System surgeons are proud to have some of the longest surviving heart-lung transplant patients in the world.
+UC San Diego Health surgeons are proud to have some of the longest surviving heart-lung transplant patients in the world.

 The lung transplantation program performs single lung and double lung transplantation with outstanding success.
-Lung transplantation at UC San Diego Health System gives people with end-stage lung disease a new chance at life.
+Lung transplantation at UC San Diego Health gives people with end-stage lung disease a new chance at life.

-A joint venture between UC San Diego Health System and Sharp HealthCare, the Blood and Marrow Transplant (BMT) program is one of 16 members of the prestigious
+A joint venture between UC San Diego Health and Sharp HealthCare, the Blood and Marrow Transplant (BMT) program is one of 16 members of the prestigious

 Blood and Marrow Transplant Clinical Trials Network of the National Institutes of Health.
 Blood and bone marrow transplantation replaces defective or damaged cells in people whose normal blood cells have been crowded out by cancer cells.